 Bend is known for its year-round outdoor adventures, including rock climbing, water sports and golf — including three courses at the luxury Sunriver Resort just south of town — and of course skiing at nearby Mt.
 Bachelor, Oregon’s premier ski resort.
 The largest city in Central Oregon’s high desert, Bend was once a sleepy logging town, but it has grown into a lively city and vacation hotspot in recent decades.
 The revitalized downtown core offers a plethora of small distilleries and craft breweries, earning it the status of “Beer City USA,” but it’s also a haven for families and offers a mix of boutiques, cafes and an active arts community.
 This ski town is an ideal basecamp for skiers heading up to Mt.
 Bachelor, which boasts more 4,300 acres of lift-accessible terrain, placing it among the top 10 largest ski resorts in the U.S. Terrain is evenly split between beginner/intermediate and advanced runs, so novice and expert skiers can enjoy plenty of challenging runs all day long.

 The Lake Tahoe region, high in the Sierra Nevadas, is home to some 14 major ski areas, so there’s truly something for everyone.
-It’s hard to choose a single best ski town, but standout resorts include Squaw Valley and Heavenly, the two largest near the lake.
-Squaw Valley in North Tahoe is famous for hosting the 1960 Winter Olympics and offers long, steep runs with stunning views.
-Since merging with neighboring Alpine Meadows, the Squaw Alpine resort has a combined area of 6,000 acres, and a fairly even distribution of beginner, intermediate and advanced runs.
-The base town, The Village at Squaw Valley, was designed with après-ski in mind.
+It’s hard to choose a single best ski town, but standout resorts include Palisades Tahoe (formerly known as Squaw Alpine, encompassing Alpine Meadows and Squaw Valley resorts) and Heavenly, the two largest near the lake.
+Palisades Tahoe is famous for hosting the 1960 Winter Olympics and offers long, steep runs with stunning views.
+Its two mountains boast a combined area of 6,000 acres and a fairly even distribution of beginner, intermediate and advanced runs.
+The base town, The Village at Palisades Tahoe, was designed with après-ski in mind.
 You’ll find resort-quality lodging and dozens of boutiques and restaurants.
 Plus, you don’t have to drive far to reach several other quaint North Lake Tahoe communities, each with unique personalities and ski-town amenities.
 Heavenly Ski Resort is situated in South Tahoe, spanning South Lake Tahoe, California, and Stateline, Nevada.
 The resort offers 4,800 skiable acres and the highest elevation in Tahoe.
 The skiing is world-class, and South Lake Tahoe is both a ski town and a party town known for its nightlife and club scene.
 Over in Stateline, you can try your luck at one of the many casinos.

 The Western trio: Park City, Jackson and Sun Valley